-The Wolper Law Firm is currently investigating claims against John Cutshall, a Financial Advisor at Lombard Securities Corp. in Baltimore, Maryland.
+The Wolper Law Firm, P.A. is currently investigating claims against John Cutshall, a Financial Advisor at Lombard Securities Corp. in Baltimore, Maryland.
 John Cutshall has been in the securities industry since the 1970s and previously worked at Morgan Stanley

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on August 10 2018, FINRA filed an enforcement action against John Cutshall, alleging that he violated his duties as trustee when he misappropriated assets held in accounts with which he was trustee.
 Specifically, FINRA alleges: